andersonjackson-ttc/gdo-camp/php/README.md

-This directory will contain the SQL statements to create the initial database.
+This directory will contain the PHP code for the admin user code.